 What is a Soul Mate?

-Well, everyone has their own idea, and in our forthcoming book * “What is a Soul Mate and How to Find One” we will address this question in more detail.
+Well, everyone has their own idea, and in our book “What is a Soul Mate and How to Find One” we address this question in more detail.

 Suffice it to say here that (we believe) the reason you can be powerfully attracted (often instantly or with indecent haste) to someone you have ostensibly known for only a very short time (or just met) is that finding a Soul Mate is actually a re-discovery – there is an inherent recognition as you become re-acquainted; you have known each other before.